How to Retrofit a Flat Roof with Metal

 Frame-up retrofits also often change the rainwater flow of the original building.

 Buildings with flat roofs commonly use an internal gutter system that drains water inside the building envelope.
 Heavy rainfall and blockages in gutters, downspouts, and scuppers can cause these systems to fail.
-These failures can result in costly damages to the entire building (and its contents).
+These failures can result in costly damage to the entire building and its contents.

 Frame-up retrofits also offer a variety of aesthetic choices for your building.
-Some owners opt for a low slope (such as ¼:12) which leaves the overall appearance of the building very similar.
+Some owners opt for a low slope, such as ¼:12, which leaves the building's overall appearance very similar.

-Other owners take the opportunity to add slope to make the roof an aesthetic feature of the building while addressing leak issues and hiding unsightly mechanicals.
+Other owners take the opportunity to add a slope, making the roof an aesthetic feature of the building while addressing leak issues and hiding unsightly mechanicals.

 Both retrofit approaches require a structural roof system for installation over open framing.
 Retrofit applications can use different panel profiles; however, standing seam roof systems offer the lowest maintenance and highest weathertightness, so they tend to be the most commonly used panel type.